 All contracts stipulate that interns are

-required to attend at least three Community of Undergraduate Research Scholars (COURS) seminars offered by the Office for Undergraduate Research & Creative Activity that are scheduled during
+required to participate in at least three Community of Undergraduate Research Scholars (COURS) seminars offered by the Office for Undergraduate Research & Creative Activity that are scheduled during

 each semester of their internship.
-Guest speakers will cover issues meaningful
+These seminars will cover issues meaningful

 to diverse disciplines and project topics.
 Most of these seminars will be available as Bb Learn modules.